 Santacon is a non-proﬁt, non-political, non-religious and non-sensical Christmas parade that traditionally takes place in London one Saturday every December (see above for the date of the next one).
 There is no particular reason to dress up in Santa suits, run around, give gifts, sing songs, have strangers sit on our laps, and decide who is naughty or nice.
 But it’s a lot of fun so Santa does it anyway.
 Everyone loves Santa and Santa loves everyone!

 Santacon has no membership and no leader, but it does have customs and traditions, which some Santas have written down here for the benefit of other Santas.
-Please take time to read them, and feel free to download and print them off.
+Please make sure you read them before the day.

 What actually happens on the day?

-At a set time, Santas assemble at one or more meeting places in London.
-The time and place is published here only twenty-four hours beforehand, but it’s usually late-morning and always in central London.
-When Santas are assembled, they embark on a traditional festive parade through the streets of London, spreading glad tidings, visiting some of London’s famous landmarks, and enjoying the odd snifter in pubs along the way.
-The route for the day isn’t published, but Santa flag-bearers lead the way and Santa herders help keep Santas on track.
-Lost Santas or late Santas are able to look up the next rendezvous point using the Santanav.
+At a set time, Santas assemble at four different meeting places in London.
+Details are published here only twenty-four hours beforehand, but the time is usually about 11am and the locations always in central London.
+When assembled, the four groups of Santas each set off on a different route through London, spreading glad tidings, visiting famous landmarks, and enjoying the odd snifter along the way.
+Later, the groups converge into one big festive parade of Santas.
+Santa flag-bearers lead the way and Santa herders keep Santas on track.
+Lost or late Santas can find out where Santas will be next by checking the Santanav Twitter feeds.

-For early Santas, there is usually the option of a trip to the cinema before the other Santae meet.
-For late-night Santas, there is an after-party at a club venue.
+For early Santas, there is the option of a trip to the cinema before the other Santae meet.
+For late-night Santas, there is the Finale Party.
 Details about these events and all other up-to-the-minute news about Santacon is published here and on Facebook.

 - Christmas apparel is mandatory.
 A Santa hat is not enough.
 Buy a Santa suit.
 Make a Santa suit.
 Customise a Santa suit.
 Remember that reindeer and elves are welcome too.
 Be creative.
 Glue cotton balls to red long johns.
 Utilise Christmas decorations.
 If you don’t have any creativity, visit here to borrow some.
 And if you already have a Santa suit, bring spare parts for the Santaﬁcation of others.